WELCOME TO ISLAND HYPERBARIC CENTER

 It is our sincere privilege to introduce you to our centre located to the west of Montreal on the beautiful island of L’Île-Perrot

 Island Hyperbaric Centre was established in 2004.
-Since that time, we have delivered over 35,000 patient treatments safely and without incident.
+Since that time, we have delivered over 35,000 sessions safely and without incident to many patients.
 Hyperbaric oxygen is a powerful therapeutic intervention capable of remarkable results in very difficult conditions.
-The foundations of this treatment can be traced to the early 19th century.
+The foundations of this invention can be traced to the early 19th century.

-Island Hyperbaric Centre is an extraordinary independent hyperbaric oxygen treatment facility.
+Island Hyperbaric Centre is an extraordinary independent hyperbaric oxygen facility.
 We use the Perry Baromedical Sigma II hyperbaric chamber – the most versatile equipment available, allowing personal and dedicated individualized care.
-Treatments are administered by our staff of certified, highly trained and experienced technicians.
+Sessions are administered by our staff of certified, highly trained and experienced technicians.

 Thank you for taking the time to visit our website.
 Hyperbaric oxygen is an exceptionable therapeutic technique that is capable of providing impressive results in a number of conditions, that are seemingly unrelated.
 The common threads are a critical shortage of oxygen and inflammation.
 The absence of oxygen causes tissues in our body to not work as well as they could because oxygen is used to create the energy needed to function.